 Even more new cameras

-The newsly installed LPR (licence plate recognition) and overview security cameras on Van Riebeeckshof Road at the valley entrance continues to function well and is monitored on a continuous basis at the WelgemoedSafe control room.
+The newly installed LPR (license plate recognition) and overview security cameras on Van Riebeeckshof Road at the valley entrance continues to function well and is monitored on a continuous basis at the WelgemoedSafe control room.
 Installed by Van Riebeeckshof Master Home Owners’ Association and with the NPC carrying on-going monitoring costs, towards the end of last year, a further security camera was added at the upper entrance of Majik Forest close to the traffic signals, providing further security for patrons of this popular facility.
 The next priority is to also beef-up security at the bottom entrance of Majik Forest.
-Linking with the wider area network, such an integrated camera network helps to detect, trace and respond to suspicious vehicles and activity even before it reachs our area.
+Linking with the wider area network, such an integrated camera network helps to detect, trace and respond to suspicious vehicles and activity even before it reaches our area.

 During the last quarter of 2020, a couple of crime incidents took place in our area.
 On a Saturday morning, a jogger in Proteavallei was robbed of a cell phone by an armed driver of a passing vehicle.
 Fortunately, the victim was not harmed.
-With assistance of the LPR cameras in the valley, the vehicle was indentified and its details reported to SAPS.
+With assistance of the LPR cameras in the valley, the vehicle was identified and its details reported to SAPS.
 In addition, a couple of car jamming incidents took place at the Mall.
 With this type of incident, the vehicle locking system is jammed as the driver leaves with the criminal then having access to the vehicle’s contents while the owner is busy shopping.
 A laptop and other items were stolen.
 There was also a house breaking incident in Proteavallei where residents were tied up and their goods stolen.
 The burglars gained access through an unlocked back door of the house.

 The abovementioned incidents clearly demonstrate the need to remain vigilant and aware of your surroundings at all times.
 Do not display jewellery or cell phones when out exercising, as this makes you a target.
 Check that your vehicle is locked and that no valuables are visible before you walk away from it, and ensure that your doors are locked at all times and your alarm systems armed when you are away and at night.
 It is unfortunate that we have to live this way, but it is better to be safe than sorry.